Demonology Warlock Best Corruptions and Corrupted Items — Battle for Azeroth (BfA) 8.3

 - last slot is a flexible choice between Racing Pulse, Honed Mind, and Deadly Momentum;

-If multiple players have Void Ritual that is another option, but keep in mind you need at least 3 more to outweight the loss of any of the aforementioned effects.
+Void Ritual is another option, with multiple players, but keep in mind you need at least 3 more users to outweight the loss of any of the aforementioned corruption effects.

 Infinite Stars and Twilight Devastation for pure single target and AoE respectively offer a theoretical higher top end at the cost of severe RNG, and in the case of Twilight Devastation positional requirement, making them less desirable in practice.